 [Section 84 amended by No. 43 of 1994 s.
 11; No. 59 of 1995 s.
 18.]

-85. Auditors, remuneration of
+85. Auditors’ remuneration

 Subject to the other provisions of this Part, the reasonable fees and expenses of an auditor for an audit under this Part shall be payable by the agent.

-86. Agents having no accounts to audit
+86. Agents with no accounts to audit

 An agent who holds a current triennial certificate but who, in the course of his business, has in any year neither received nor held any money for or on behalf of any other person shall be deemed to have complied with this Part if within the period of 3 months after the end of that year he makes a statutory declaration to that effect and delivers it to the Commissioner.